-Orthodidactic diagnosis is built on pedagogic diagnosis and aims for a "total image" of the learning world of a child with learning difficulties that, according to Sonnekus^(49: 39), is differentiated on two levels, namely, an image of the life world, as experiential world, which a child constitutes for himself based the modes of learning and an image of lived-experiences in terms of learning relationships with, e.g., the learning material or the learning task, with other children and with adults.
-On the other hand, the image depicts a structural image of the forms of the course of learning or the activity structures that are at the foundation of the child's difficulties with a subject matter (e.g., arithmetic) in terms of globalizing, analyzing and synthesizing or concretizing, schematizing and abstracting.
+Orthodidactic diagnosis is built on pedagogic diagnosis, and aims for a "total image" of the learning world of a child with learning difficulties which, according to Sonnekus^(49: 39), is differentiated on two levels, i.e., an image of the lifeworld, as experiential world, which a child constitutes for him/herself based on the modes of learning, and an image of lived experiences in terms of learning relationships with, e.g., the learning material, or the learning task, with other children and with adults.
+On the other hand, the image depicts a structural image of the forms of the course of learning or the activity structures which are at the foundation of the child's difficulties with a subject matter (e.g., arithmetic) in terms of globalizing, analyzing, and synthesizing, or concretizing, schematizing, and abstracting.

-In a 1962 M. Ed. thesis on Die antropolgies-pedagogiese agtergrond van ortodidaktiek [The anthropological-pedagogical background of orthodidactics] S. J. L. Gouws(13) indicated that finally there is a breaking away from a mere analysis of errors and a remediation of symptoms and the activity structures of learning (i.e., globalizing, etc.) and deeper-lying educative problems are taken into account.
-For example, it is determined whether a child works systematically in his handling and activation of methods of solution; if he works independently; how his insights and plans of action seem to be; if there is a rise in the course of his learning and thinking.
-A structural image of the pathic (affective) and gnostic (cognitive) lived-experiences are acquired and there is a continual accounting of the child's educability (49: 38) that is linked up with the sort of educating he can participate in.
-In this regard, Sonnekus (49: 35) says, for example, that a defective affective educating can so restrain a child's pathic (affective) livedexperiences of the learning event that he is not able to distance himself to a cognitive level of learning.
-Such a child is blocked or even flooded by his own vital-pathic lived-experiences and this hinders him in establishing a life world in accountable ways.
+In a 1962 M. Ed. thesis on Die antropolgies-pedagogiese agtergrond van ortodidaktiek [The anthropological-pedagogical background of orthodidactics], S. J. L. Gouws(13) indicates that, finally, there is a breaking away from a mere analysis of errors and a remediation of symptoms, and the activity structures of learning (i.e., globalizing, etc.), and deeper-lying educative problems are taken into consideration.
+For example, it is determined whether a child works systematically in his/her handling and activating methods of solution; if he/she works independently; how his/her insights, and plans of action seem to be; if there is a rise in the course of his/her learning and thinking.
+A structural image of the pathic (affective) and gnostic (cognitive) lived experiences are acquired, and there is a continual accounting of the child's educability^(49: 38), which is a continual accounting of the child's educability (49, 36), which is linked with the sort of educating he/she can participate in.
+In this regard,

+Sonnekus^(49: 35) says, for example, that a defective affective educating can so restrain a child's pathic (affective) lived experiences of the learning event which he/she is not able to distance him/herself to a cognitive level of learning.
+Such a child is blocked or even flooded by his/her own vital-pathic lived experience, and this hinders him/her in establishing a lifeworld in accountable ways.

-The diagnostic practice for determining the pedagogically achieved in relation to the pedagogically achievable level^(49: 36) was placed on a solid foundation.
-Effective use was made of particular pedagogic criteria.
-Especially psychological-pedagogic (and later psychopedagogic) criteria figured prominently and mainly this was psychological-pedagogical diagnostics.
-This especially involved a search for essentials of a child's lived-experiences that includes the state of his pathic (affective), gnostic (cognitive) and meaning-giving (normative) lived-experiences.
-For example, it is determined whether a child, because of his lived-experiences of particular behavioral or learning problems, is flooded by his affective livedexperiences and, therefore, is restrained at the expense of the cognitive.
+The diagnostic practice for determining the pedagogically achieved, in relation to the pedagogically achievable level^(49: 36) is placed on a solid foundation.
+Effective use is made of pedagogical criteria.
+Especially, psychological-pedagogical (and later psychopedagogical) criteria figure prominently, and mainly this is psychologicalpedagogical diagnostics.
+This especially involves a search for essentials of a child's lived experience, which includes the state of his/her pathic (affective), gnostic (cognitive) and meaning giving (normative) lived experiences.
+For example, it is determined whether a child, because of his/her lived experiences of his/her behavioral or learning problems, is flooded by his/her affective lived experiences and, therefore, is restrained, at the expense of the cognitive.

-There was a search for the essentials of a child's experiential and learning worlds that is in contrast to diagnosing symptoms.
-However, the emphasis had not yet fallen on the real underactualization of the modes of learning and the modes of actualizing the psychic life.
-Why the being-together of adult and child gives rise to deviancy when the essentials of educating are implemented inadequately was not yet specifically shown.
-What was included was establishing a psychic image with the accompanying statement that the particular child " ... does not live in a close relationship with his educators that is directed to his adulthood" (29: 33).
+There is a search for the essentials of a child's experiential and learning worlds, in contrast to diagnosing symptoms.
+However, the emphasis has not yet fallen on the real under-actualization of the modes of learning, and the modes of actualizing the psychic life.
+Why the being-together of adult and child gives rise to deviancy when the essentials of educating are implemented inadequately is not yet specifically shown.
+What is included is establishing a psychic-image, with the accompanying statement that the child " ... does not live in a close relationship with his educators, which is directed to his adulthood"^(29: 33).